learn-co-students/https-github.com-learn-co-curriculum-dsc-practice-daily-checkpoint/README.md

 ## Question 1

+Copy and paste the given `greet_user` code into a cell below.

-Adapt the `greet_user` function to do the following:
+Adapt the function to do the following:

  - take a name as an argument
  - print "Greetings!
 I am `name` and I am pleased to make your acquaintance!"